How Much Do Roof Integrated Solar Panels Cost in the UK? (2025 Guide)

 You can save between £90 and £240 annually on electricity expenses with a 4kWp solar panel.
 In a few years, the installation cost will be offset by these savings.

-You can export any excess solar energy that you produce but do not utilize back to the main grid.
-You can make between 1p and 5.5p per kWh depending on the supplier.
+You can export any excess solar energy that you produce but do not utilise back to the main grid.
+You can make between 1p and 5.5p per kWh, depending on the supplier.

 Other popular articles from the Solar Advice blog: